mindriddler/Filserver-Slutuppgift-Pgrm-i-Pyth/README.md

 ```
 This will give you a good visual overview of how many tests made and how well they cover the code.

 I have not run any tests on socket function, seeing as this was not part of my assignment and also are not unit tests.
+And they are also not covered in the coverage readout.

-If you want a lesser but quicker was to test you can run command below from the same folder.
+If you want a lesser but quicker way to test you can run command below from the same folder.
 ```python
 pytest
 ```